top of page

 As an experienced Child Consultant and an impartial practitioner, Bianca Roche-Bolger provides children with a meaningful experience of reflecting on their changing family.
 Through engagement and assessment, Bianca identifies the impact of parental conflict on children, helps them explore the emotional environment between their parents, and encourages children to articulate their experience of the separation.

-How does Child Consultation work?
+How does Child Inclusive Mediation work?

 Research has shown that when children are safely and meaningfully included in family mediation, they have more confidence in their parents working relationship and in the framework they create.

 The consultant will use a variety of techniques to engage with your child such as drawing, using cards, building family sculptures and discussing key themes that the child may raise.
-The process of child consultation is not a full psychological assessment, but an assessment of how the child is experiencing their parent’s conflict and how their emotional environment is best supporting their growth and development.
+The process of a child consultation in mediation is not a full psychological assessment, but an assessment of how the child is experiencing their parent’s conflict and how their emotional environment is best supporting their growth and development.

 At the subsequent family dispute resolution session, the child consultant will provide both parents with feedback from their session with your child.
 This feedback may include: